AndrewJBateman/angular-firebase-auth-service/README.md

 ## Features

 * user login using google id or password, can be viewed on Firebase Console.
 * User privileges can be revoked from the Firebase console.
+* Updated to latest Angular v9 and all dependencies are the latest versions with no conflicts.

 ## Status & To-Do List

-* Status: Working app with a successful login storing login details in the firebase database.
+* Status: Updated and working app with a successful login storing login details in the firebase database.
 * To-Do: add theme colors and functionality.
 A bootstrap button would be better.

 ## Inspiration